addrummond/jsockd/Readme.md

 * `console.log`, `console.error`, etc. log to the JSockD server log (stderr).
 * `setTimeout` and `setInterval` are not available.
 As JSockD does not support long-running commands, you would generally want to shim these if any of your library code depends on them.
 * `globalThis` is available as the global object.
+* The `JSockD` global object is available with the following method:
+  * `JSockD.sendMessage(message: any): any`: sends a JSON-serializable message to the client and synchronously waits for a response.

 ## 5. Building from source